Vera-Sjunnesson/project-express-api/README.md

 # Project Express API

-To create an expree API
+To create an express API

 ## The problem